 - Keeping the outdoor cooking area separate from the foot traffic flow.

 - Adding the WOW factor by making the outdoor kitchen feel like a complete indoor kitchen.

 A version of the U-shaped kitchen layout, the G-shape offers the same amount of counter space and storage options that surround the cook on three sides.
 The difference with the G-shape kitchen floor plan is the peninsula or partial fourth wall of additional cabinets.

 The single-wall kitchen floor plan is ideal for smaller outdoor living spaces.
 The work triangle in this layout is less like a triangle and more of a work line with all three kitchen zones along one wall.
-As always, it is helpful to consult with an outdoor kitchen designer who will work within the outdoor living space and its amenities such as a pool house, deck or patio structure.
+As always, it is helpful to consult with an outdoor kitchen designer who will work within the outdoor living space and its amenities such as a pool house, deck, patio, or backyard kitchen structure.
 Focus on the work triangle to be created within the outdoor space – and, even if you’re not making significant structural changes outdoors with a full renovation, you can enhance the layout with the right amount of cabinetry.
 For more outdoor kitchen layout ideas and design plans visit Danver, the leader in luxury stainless steel outdoor kitchens.

 Looking for design layout insight?
 Contact one of our in-house designers at email@example.com or call us at 203.269.2300 to discuss an outdoor kitchen floor plan.